 Before the official launch of our Master’s programme and a much needed holiday break we talk to our recent graduate Amanda Brooks who presented a very ambitious experiment in immersive and 3D sound titled ‘SINKHOLE’.
 We hope to be able to present Amanda’s project again in the coming year!
 Stay Tuned and read below to learn more about her.

-DMSA: Three words that describe you as a creative person?
+DMSA: Three important words that represent you as a creative person

 DMSA: When did you start working with sound and music?

 AB: Live bands since 1984, sound phenomena since 2009 after my guitarist/sound guy had a stroke and there was no-one else who wanted to engineer the bands sound.
 I took the job on.

 DMSA: In what ways has the DMSA course supported or helped you to develop into who you are today creatively and professionally?